Sycrosity/embassy-embedded-hal/README.md

 # embassy-embedded-hal

+## **THIS FORK IS NO LONGER NEEDED.** Upstream embassy-embedded-hal has added support for the latest embassy crates.

 Collection of utilities to use `embedded-hal` and `embedded-storage` traits with Embassy.

 - Shared SPI and I2C buses, both blocking and async, with a `SetConfig` trait allowing changing bus configuration (e.g. frequency) between devices on the same bus.